Shell and initialization

 Parallel file system

-The parallel file system is efficient for reading and writing data in large blocks.
-It should not be used for I/O involving many small accesses.
+The parallel file system including project directory and scratch directory is faster than the shared file systems for large-scale I/O and can handle a much higher load.
+It is efficient for reading and writing data in large blocks, and should not be used for I/O involving many small accesses.

-The parallel file system is typically used through the batch-managed directory created for your job.
+The scratch file system can be used through the batch-managed directory created for your job.
 The path for this directory is in the environment variable